JoyberryStudios/joyberrystudios.github.io/_posts/2021-04-04-sprayPaintCoasters.md

 ---
 layout: blogpost
-title: ""
+title: "DIY Stenciled Coasters - How to Get a Flawless Painted Stencil"
 image: /assets/images/blogs/April2021/coasters/coastersMain.jpg
 date: 2021-04-04
 tags: home DIY
 description: "spraypaint coasters"
 comments: true
 ---

-DIY Stenciled Painted Coasters - How to Get a Flawless Painted Stencil

 Who doesn’t love a good DIY that looks professional?
 These coasters turned out so well and I have so many tips on how to get a flawless stencil (which you can apply to other projects!)